IC3lemon/CTF-reports/CSAW-Quals-2024/rev/README.md

 ## takeaways :

 this was way beyond my current level.
-I could never have traced the instructions, and created a disassembler accordingly.
+I could never have traced the instructions, and created a disassembler accordingly. (maybe done it partially, but it still would've not been accurate)

 - should've gone deeper when we found the function filled with the bytes for the opcodes.
 - need to get better. more grind needed.